gavinchou/gavinchou.github.io/_posts/2019-05-01-memory-ordering.md

 ## 12 Recap and conclusion

-This post first introduces the hardware architecture cache and cache line, which may introduce OoO, and then discus about runtime and compile-time reordering introduced by optimization, and later on, we discus about how to control the reordering.
+This post first introduces the hardware architecture cache and cache line, which may introduce OoO, and then discusses about runtime and compile-time reordering introduced by optimization, and later on, we discusses about how to control the reordering.
 Hence, we introduce the hardware and software memory model.
 After Introduction of MM, we talk lots of c++ memory ordering, and MM of C++11.
-And finally we bring up the lock-free programming which is the real application of MMs.
+And finally we bring up the lock-free programming which is the real application of MM.

-Hardware, compiler, and C++ are complicated and powerful, we may not know all the stuffs they've done for us, but we need to know the principle.
+Hardware, compiler and C++ are complicated and powerful, we may not know all the stuffs they've done for us, but we need to know the principle, that's what this post tries todo.

-Modern C++, especially C++11, abstracts the memory model very well, the concepts and potability of `<atomic>` are very good, helps C++ users a lot, it's very hard to do that, but C++ standard committee actually did, bravo!
+Modern C++, especially C++11, abstracts the memory model very well, the concepts and potability of `<atomic>` are very good, helps C++ users a lot, it's very hard to do that, but C++ standard committee actually did, many thanks to them!

-We talked lock-free programing at last, and found it's a very tough task to do general tasks with lock-free technique, we have to do a lot trade-offs be very very very careful when we are doing lock-free programming.
+We talked lock-free programing at last, and found it's a very tough task to do general tasks with lock-free technique, we have to do a lot trade-offs and be very very very careful when we are doing lock-free programming.

 Finally,
 > With Great Power Comes Lots Of Fun!